MicrosoftDocs/power-automate-docs/articles/flic-button-flows.md

 ![configure Flics](./media/flic-button-flows/configure-flic-actions.png)

-After you've configured the properties for a Flic, you can select your Flics as triggers for your flows.
+After you've linked a Flic event to Microsoft Flow, you can then select that Flic as a trigger for your flows.
 You select triggers later in this document.

 ## Create a flow that's triggered by a Flic

-In this walkthrough, we use a Flic to run a flow that records the amount of time a consultant spends at each client.
-The consultant pushes the Flic once upon arrival, and then pushes it again, just before departure from a client.
-Each push starts a run of the flow to which it's connected.
-The flow saves the current time in Google Sheets, and then sends an email notification that contains details about the flow run.
+In this walkthrough, we use a Flic to run a flow that records the time a consultant spends at each client.
+The consultant pushes the Flic once upon arrival, and then pushes it again, just before departure from the client.
+Each push of the Flic starts a run of the flow to which it's connected.
+The flow saves the current time in Google Sheets, and then sends an email notification.
+The email contains details about the flow run.

 Note: Be sure you've used the Flic mobile app to pair, and configure at least one Flic's **click** action to trigger Microsoft Flow.
 In this screenshot, I've configured the **click** action to trigger Microsoft Flow.
 Later in this walkthrough we configure our flow to trigger when the Flic is pressed once (clicked).